-Sometimes when you’re cooking with a cast iron pan, you might get black specks that appear in your food.
-You may also find a dark residue when wiping the pan after cleaning.
-What is that black stuff coming off my cast iron pan and should I be worried?
-Here’s what to know and how to avoid this black residue on cast iron skillet phenomenon…
+Sometimes when you’re cooking with a cast iron pan, do you get black specks appearing in your food?
+Or… a dark residue on the cloth when wiping the pan after cleaning.
+What’s that black stuff coming off my cast iron pan and should I be worried?
+Here’s what to know and how to avoid getting black residue on your cast iron pan.

 Is black residue on your cast iron skillet harmful?

 What’s this black stuff!